my2ndhead/SA-hyperthreat-demo/README.md

 Fill the baseline into a KV Store named r6.1-1-1 and tell the baselining algorithm to baseline the user's logon count

+## Alert Searches

+All alert searches follow a similar pattern.

+`Line 1: search = index="insiderthreat" sourcetype="insiderthreat:logon" starttime="01/06/2011:00:00:00" endtime="01/07/2011:00:00:00" action=Logon (date_hour>=20 OR date_hour<=6) OR (date_wday="saturday" OR data_wday="sunday")`

+Line 1: Search for login events during off-working hours over a particular day

+`Line 2:  | stats dc(user) as count earliest(_time) as _time earliest(_raw) as _raw by user`

+Line 2: Count if the user had a login that day

+`Line 3:  | comparetobaseline config_name="r6.1-1-1" value=user count`

+Line 3: Compare to the baseline using the KV store previously defined.
+Tell to look at the count values of the user field.

+`Line 4: | search count:score=1`

+If a user has more logins than usualy, we get a score=1 back.
+A score of 0 would be ok.
+A score of -1 would mean, this was the users first login (user not found in the baseline).

+`Line 5: | table _time, _raw, user`

+Select the columns to display and possibly store as contributing data.